mlostekk/sparkle/README.md

 #### Backend initialization

 - To initialize the database and populate it with the data given, please execute the `init.sh` script in `/server`
-- If you are not working on the same machine, plesae adjust the `SERVER_URL` variable in the script
+- If you are not working on the same machine, please adjust the `SERVER_URL` variable in the script
 - If you are getting an `Error: undefined` while executing the script (step `creating questions 'by category' view`) please make your you have the `nspr` package installed (`brew install nspr`)

 ## Android App